nim-lang/Nim/doc/manual.rst

 left to right in the source code, with compile-time code execution interleaved when necessary to compute values that are required for subsequent semantic analysis.
-We will see much later in this document that macro invocation not only requires this interleaving, but also creates a situation where semantic analyis does not entirely proceed top to bottom and left to right.
+We will see much later in this document that macro invocation not only requires this interleaving, but also creates a situation where semantic analysis does not entirely proceed top to bottom and left to right.